siemens/embb/doc/tutorial/tutorial.template.md

 #### Attributes

 Attributes are provided as a means to extend the API.
 Different implementations may define and support additional attributes beyond those predefined by the API.
-To promote portability and implementation flexibility, attributes are maintained in an opaque data object that may not be directly examined by the user.
+To foster portability and implementation flexibility, attributes are maintained in an opaque data object that may not be examined directly by the user.
 Each object (e.g., task, action, queue) has an attributes data object associated with it, and many attributes have a small set of predefined values that must be supported by MTAPI implementations.
 The user may initialize, get, and set these attributes.
 For default behavior, it is not necessary to call the initialize, get, and set attribute functions.
 However, to get non-default behavior, the typical four-step process is:

 1. Declare an attributes object of the `mtapi_<object>_attributes_t` data type.
 2. `mtapi_<object>attr_init()`: Returns an attributes object with all attributes set to their default values.
-3. `mtapi_<object>attr_set()`: (Repeat for all attributes to be set).
-Assigns a value to the specified attribute of the specified attributes object.
+3. `mtapi_<object>attr_set()` (Repeat for all attributes to be set): Assigns a value to the specified attribute of the specified attributes object.
 4. `mtapi_<object>_create()`: Passes the attributes object modified in the previous step as a parameter when creating the object.